Barcelona, Spain

 7min / 4min walk

-The Ramblas is a must-see, it captures the heart of the city and it's featured in the Cheetah Girl movie (if you know, you know!) which is why when you're there and you're itching to try churros, here are two of my recommendations.
-The first is Cafe De L'Opera which is located right on the Rambla so you can enjoy these delicious treats outdoors or inside.
-Their interior is pretty antique, old-school Barcelona, and cozy which I liked because it took me back in time.
-The churros come with dipping chocolate and sugar which is for the people who have a sweet tooth!
+The Ramblas is a must-see; it captures the heart of the city, and it's featured in the Cheetah Girl movie (if you know, you know!), if you find yourself peckish for churros, here are two of my recommendations.
+The first is Café de L'Opera, which is located right on the Rambla, so you can enjoy these delicious treats outdoors or inside.
+Their interior is pretty antique, old-school Barcelona, and cozy, bringing you back in time.
+The churros come with dipping chocolate and sugar, which is perfect for the people who have a sweet tooth!

-The second place is further into the little streets of the Ramblas and it's called Granja M.Viader.
-The decor is also quite old but charming and the churros are cheap, it's the chocolate that is a bit pricey but worth it.
+The second place is further down the Rambla and hiding in one of the little lanes.
+It's called Granja M.Viader.
+The decor is also quite vintage but charming, and the churros are cheap; it's the chocolate that is a bit pricey but worth it.
 You can get one and share it with your friends.
 Their churros are topped with sugar and are very well-cooked and enjoyable!

 6. Teatre Grec + Macchina (Pasta)